25 First Time Home Buyer Tips to Get Your Foot in The Door

 24. Consider title insurance for your new home

 When you buy a home, the lender is going to require a title review, which verifies that there aren’t any liens, missing heirs, or filing errors associated with the property.
-While most of the time title reviews are thorough and accurate, title issues sometimes do crop up after closing.
+Most of the time, title reviews are thorough and accurate, but title issues sometimes do crop up after closing.

 As protection against these kinds of issues, buyers are required to purchase title insurance for their lender.
 But buyers themselves aren’t protected unless they purchase their own policy.

-You should probably go ahead and buy title insurance for yourself.
-This will protect you if something comes up with the title after closing such as unrecorded easements, judgments, or other claims against the property.
+It’s ideal to buy title insurance for yourself.
+This will protect you if something comes up with the title after closing, such as unrecorded easements, judgments, or other claims against the property.

 25. And consider a home warranty